astro-tools/diskEvolution/README.md

 To build and run the project:

 1. Download the source using git or from a zip file.
-2. Add required external jar files to the lib directory as described in [[lib/README.md]].
+2. Add the required external jar files to the lib directory as described in lib/README.md.
 3. Run ant from the source directory.

     ant jar